-Figure 4-78
+Figure 4-78 Annualized Frequency of Strong Wind Events by County

 Map by WSP, Data Source: FEMA National Risk Index, https://hazards.fema.gov/nri/determining-risk

 There is little documentation of how climate change may be affecting present or future summertime windstorms or tornadoes.
 Projecting the future influence of climate change on these events can be complicated by the fact that some of the risk factors for these events may increase with climate change, while others may decrease.